raschdiaz-zz/tantra-offline/README.md

 ## How to connect to the server

-1. Open offline client and start the game.
+1. Open the client and start the game.

-## If you dont have the client (NOT TESTED)
+## If you dont have the Client

-1. Download the client from this URL: https://1drv.ms/u/s!Agmo1jiEwGNEyCzY4AHPwRN8KgxZ?e=HafFbv
+1. Download the Client from this URL: https://1drv.ms/u/s!Agmo1jiEwGNEyCzY4AHPwRN8KgxZ?e=HafFbv
 2. Open the 'Tantra.exe' file to edit the graphics settings.
 3. Open the game using the 'HTlauncher.exe' file.